jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 	}

 **Return value:**
-* `discovery`: A dict of Environment variables passed to the Interact Lambda function (seel [template.yaml](../template.yaml)).
+* `discovery`: A dict of Environment variables passed to the Interact Lambda function (see [template.yaml](../template.yaml)).
 This can used to locate various technical resources used by CloneSquad.
 * `identity`: The `event["requestContext"]["identity"]` structure the API Gateway Lambda context.

 ## API `notify/ackevent`